franioli/metashape_monte_carlo/README.md

 Current functionalities:

-- [x] Run Montecarlo simulation for estimating on-ground accuracy of a photogrammetric project.
+- [x] Run Montecarlo simulation for estimating on-ground accuracy of a photogrammetric project (upgraded version of the precision_estimate.py script from Mike James).
 - [x] Functions for automatizing processing workflow
 - [x] Functions for importing and exporting data
 - [ ] Integration with [Deep-Image-Matching](https://github.com/3DOM-FBK/deep-image-matching)